Reporting benefits in kind for tax

 P11D Obligations

 Employers must report any taxable benefits in kind provided to their employees on forms P11D and P11D(b).
-Benefits in kind (Bik) include anything of monetary value provided to an employee that is not ‘wholly, exclusively and necessary’ for their job.
-Typical benefits include, but are not limited to, company cars, medical insurance, beneficial loans, living accommodation and gym memberships etc.
+Benefits-in-kind (BIK) include anything of monetary value provided to an employee that is not ‘wholly, exclusively and necessary’ for their job.
+Typical benefits include, but are not limited to, company cars, medical insurance, beneficial loans, living accommodation and gym memberships.

-• Deadline for submission: Forms P11D and P11D(b) must be submitted to HMRC by 6 July 2025.
+- Forms P11D and P11D(b) must be submitted to HMRC by 6 July 2026.
 Employers must also provide employees with a copy of their respective Form P11D by this date.

 Failure to complete the above forms correctly (e.g. a mistake or omission) can result in a penalty of up to £3,000 per form.
 Additional penalties also apply for failure to submit the forms by the 6 July deadline.
 Furthermore, if there is a Class 1A NIC liability due and it is not paid within 30 days of the 22 July due date, a penalty of 5% will apply, increasing by a further 5% after both six and 12 months, from the due date.